sai411/Genea_DevSecOps_assignment/docs/deployment.md

 --> Set audiance as sts.amazonaws.com
 --> Create the association

-2. Create an IAM role used for terrafrom to create the resources
+2. Create an IAM role used for Terraform to create the resources

 --> Create a role, add the reustpolicy ad below